Venice Film Festival: Interview with The Iceman cast

 When I saw the documentary I thought Richard was a “funny” guy, very loyal to what he believed in.
 The way he portrayed these two extremes of his personality was intriguing.

-MS: What makes it frightening, I see that little boy he once was.
+MS: What makes it frightening is that I see that little boy he once was.
 How much fear and pain he had to endure as a child, the process of his personality forming. the only thing he had in excess was rage.
 He picked people who were not so innocent.
 If he had been treated differently, he would have been a different person.

 How do you keep monsters fresh?
 And how can you keep the performance so disconnected from human emotions?

-MS: Ray was keen on always looking for what was was around him to inspire him or tell a story, asking where the story was supposed to be.
+MS: Ray was keen on always looking for what was around him to inspire him or tell a story, asking where the story was supposed to be.
 That sensitivity.
-Ray is amazing, out of the blue surprising.
+Ray is amazing, out-of-the-blue surprising.

 Winona, what did you like of this character?
 How are you choosing roles at this point of your career?

-I was drawn to this story, it’s a compelling and different type of role for me to play.
-I sort of had to approach it in a very different way than I usually approach roles.
-I could not do any research on the character that I played because everything that was available was involved with very graphic descriptions of his crimes, my character was very much in denial or unaware of what happened.
+WR: I was drawn to this story; it’s a compelling and different type of role for me to play.
+I sort of had to approach it in a very different way to how I usually approach roles.
+I could not do any research on the character that I played because everything that was available was involved with very graphic descriptions of his crimes, and my character was very much in denial or unaware of what happened.

 A notorious criminologist said we are all potential killers and Richard begins to kill aged 13.
-Was she right then?
+Was she right?

-M: Throughout the course of history there have been situations where normal people have been put in extreme violence.
+MS: Throughout the course of history there have been situations where normal people have been driven to extreme violence.

-M: It starts with the writing and there is some really good writing in those scenes.
+MS: It starts with the writing and there is some really good writing in those scenes.
 That’s something very hard to catch – which is ironic because we all have families.
-It is hard to make a scene where you are not faking it.
-You spend your whole life with your family, the actors you meet them just before shooting.
+It’s hard to make a scene where you’re not faking it.
+You spend your whole life with your family, and you only meet actors just before shooting.

-I have a daughter and that was tremendously helpful, my own experience of being father.
+I have a daughter and that was tremendously helpful – my own experience of being a father.

-The research that I did on Kuklinski, watching him talk about his family, to see how much they meant to him.
-It’s hard watching the interview to understand whether he is telling the truth or not, in this case it was clear that his family was the most important thing in his world.
+I did research on Kuklinski, watching him talk about his family, to see how much they meant to him.
+It’s hard watching the interview to understand whether he is telling the truth or not; in this case, it was clear that his family was the most important thing in his world.
 He didn’t have a lot of hobbies, he was a kind of a dull person.
 No passions whatsoever except being with his family.

-W: The actresses playing the daughters were wonderful and so talented.
-Open hearts, I felt a maternal feeling towards them.
+WR: The actresses playing the daughters were wonderful and so talented.
+Open hearts; I felt a maternal feeling towards them.
 Talking about violence, they talk about it a lot.
 I sort of followed Michael and the girls leading it.
 Because I haven’t played a lot of mothers, they were just very generous to me.
 It came pretty naturally.
 The girls were tremendously helpful.